Fluitketel/DynamicEnemyPopulation/README.md

 Credits
 ==============================
-I would like to thank the Dedicated Rejects community for the powerful server to test and play on.
+I would like to thank all my Arma friends!
-Special thanks to the Arma section for helping me improve my scripts and for all the fun we have while playing!
   ~ Fluit

 Donate